Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 Geraldo Perdomo At The Plate

-- Perdomo is batting .276 with 14 doubles, a triple, five home runs and 40 walks.
+- Perdomo is hitting .278 with 15 doubles, a triple, five home runs and 40 walks.

-- Perdomo has an RBI in 22 of 76 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in three contests.
+- Perdomo has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.4% of his games.
+He has also plated three or more runs in three contests.

-- In 43.4% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.6%).
+- He has scored in 34 of 77 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.